Exact post-selection inference, with application to the lasso: Outline of our approach

-The idea of post-selection inference conditional on the selected model appears in \citet{potscher1991effects}, although the notion of inference conditional on certain \emph{relevant subsets} dates back to \citet{fisher1956test}; see also \citet{robinson1979conditional}. \citet{leeb2005model,leeb2006can} obtained a number of negative results about estimating the distribution of a post-selection estimator, although they note their results do not necessarily preclude the possibility of post-selection inference.
-The problem was most recently considered by \cite{berk2013posi}, who cast post-selection inference in terms of simultaneous inference over all possible submodels. \citet{benjamini2005false} also consider conditioning on the selection event, although they argue that this is too conservative.
+The idea of post-selection inference conditional on the selected model appears in \citet{potscher1991effects}, although the notion of inference conditional on certain \emph{relevant subsets} dates back to \citet{fisher1956test}; see also \citet{robinson1979conditional}. \citeauthor{leeb2005model} (\citeyear{leeb2005model,leeb2006can}) obtained a number of negative results about estimating the distribution of a post-selection estimator, although they note their results do not necessarily preclude the possibility of post-selection inference. \citet{benjamini2005false} also consider conditioning on the selection event, although they argue that this is too conservative.
 To the contrary, we show that conditioning on the selected model can produce reasonable confidence intervals in a wide variety of situations.

-Inference conditional on selection has also appeared in literature on the {\em winner's curse}: \cite{sampson2005drop,sill2009drop,zhong2008bias,zollner2007overcoming}.
+Inference conditional on selection has also appeared in literature on the {\em winner's curse}: \citet {sampson2005drop,sill2009drop,zhong2008bias,zollner2007overcoming}.
 These works are not really associated with model selection in linear regression, though they employ a similar approach to inference.

-\section{The Lasso and Its Selection Event}
+\section{The lasso and its selection event}

-In this paper, we apply our post-selection inference procedure to the model selected by the lasso \citep{tibshirani:lasso}.
+In this paper, we apply our post-selection inference procedure to the model selected by the lasso [\citet{tibshiranilasso}].
 The lasso estimate is the solution to the usual least squares problem with an additional $\ell_1$ penalty on the coefficients:

-The $\ell_1$ penalty shrinks many of the coefficients to exactly zero, and the tradeoff between sparsity and fit to the data is controlled by the penalty parameter $\lambda \geq 0$.
+The $\ell_1$ penalty shrinks many of the coefficients to exactly zero, and the tradeoff between sparsity and fit to the data is controlled by the penalty parameter \mbox{$\lambda\geq0$}.
 However, the distribution of the lasso estimator $\hbeta$ is known only in the less interesting $n \gg p$ case \citet{knight2000lasso}, and even then, only asymptotically.
 Inference based on the lasso estimator is still an open question.

-Because the lasso produces sparse solutions, we can define model ``selected'' by the lasso to be simply the set of predictors with non-zero coefficients:
+Because the lasso produces sparse solutions, we can define model ``selected'' by the lasso to be simply the set of predictors with nonzero coefficients:

-Then, post-selection inference seeks to make inferences about $\bbeta^M$, given $\{\hat M = M\}$, as defined in \eqref{eq:target}.
+Then post-selection inference seeks to make inferences about $\bbeta ^M$, given $\{\hat M = M\}$, as defined in \eqref{eq:target}.